nashish109/esg_builder/docs/project_setup.md

 # ESG Builder Project Setup

-This document outlines the initial project structure and file contents for the ESG Builder application.
+This document outlines the simplified project structure for the ESG Builder standalone dashboard application.
+The project has been streamlined to remove database dependencies and backend API, focusing on a dashboard that loads data from local JSON files.

 ## 1. Directory Structure